Haile Maryam Gebre: May-June raids into Tigray

 In May 1817 Haile Maryam encamped near the Tekeze river and had his forces raid Abergele and other Tigrayan districts under the control of Ras Gebre Mikael of Tembien, a descendant of Ras Mikael Sehul.
 On June 9, Haile Maryam crossed the Tekeze, and burned and plundered Abergele and several other villages.

 Battle of Waldeba and Death 1826

 The death of the regent Ras Gugsa in 1825 ushered in another period of frenetic political warfare.
 Haile Maryam forged an alliance with his rival Maru of the house Fenja, against the new Ras Yimam, Gugsa's successor.
 However, Maru sided with Yimam the following year, after Haile Maryam briefly deposed Emperor Gigar in Gondar and replaced him with a figurehead of his choice; Baeda Maryam III.
 Haile Maryam fought the coalition forces of Yimam's and Maru in a pitched battle near Waldeba that lasted over three days and was defeated.
 Gravely injured, Haile Maryam succumbed to his wounds and died in his mountain stronghold in Semien.

-Haile Maryam was laid to rest in the monastery of Waldeba, the sanctuary for which he known as the protector during his lifetime.
+Haile Maryam was laid to rest in the monastery of Waldeba, the sanctuary for which he was known as the protector during his lifetime.